session command manages conversation sessions, allowing you to save, resume, and organize multi-turn interactions.

 This applies to the default file-backed session store.
 The

-sqlite / redis:// backends in the Storage Backend Options table above handle concurrency via the database itself; the CLI does not add its own merge layer there.Cross-Platform Support
+sqlite / redis:// backends in the Storage Backend Options table above handle concurrency via the database itself; the CLI does not add its own merge layer there.How Session IDs Resolve

 Thepraisonai session commands work on Windows, macOS, and Linux — file locking is automatic and platform-appropriate.

-%USERPROFILE%\.praison\sessions\{session_id}.json following the OS convention via Path.home().
+%USERPROFILE%\.praisonai\sessions\{session_id}.json following the OS convention via Path.home().
+(Legacy pre-canonical installs may still read from %USERPROFILE%\.praison\sessions\ as a fallback — see Storage Paths.)
+The same directory is shared by praisonai code, praisonai run, and the gateway/TUI, so a session written by one surface is readable by the others.
 Cross-platform locking was added in PR #1837.
 Concurrent multi-process writes (e.g. TUI + praisonai --interactive sharing the same session directory) are preserved without message loss as of PR #1885 and PR #1892.
 For the SDK-level session store with the same cross-platform guarantees, see Session Persistence.

 Example usage across platforms: